Sprouting Seeds - Lady Gouldian Finch

 Safe Clean Water up to Three Days

-I use KD Powder or Aviclens for soaking my seeds.
+I use Virkon S or Aviclens for soaking my seeds.
 Many nasty germs (particularly yeast) are present on the surface and in the nooks and crannies in seeds.
 They multiply like mad when the seed is moistened.
 Unlike products like Vanodine, which stops working in a matter of hours, Aviclens will be effective for at least three days.
 This means safe clean water even for birds that poop in their drinkers.
 For busy bird keepers changing water need not be a daily chore.
 It is particularly useful when I go away for a weekend.

 No Harm to the Good Bacteria in the Gut